sarbal/BINF_tut/lessons/lesson1.md

 rep(1,10)
 seq(0,200,10)
 ```
-- can assign them to variables
+- Can assign them to variables
 ```
 my_seq <- seq(0,200,10)
 ```
-- access elements by an index
+- Access elements by an index
 ```
 my_seq[1]
 ```